 Serotonin is a major player in mood regulation; it can also intensify feelings of happiness and relaxation.
 CBD acts as a natural inhibitor of the 5-HT1A receptors.
 It blocks its reuptake in the brain, allowing higher concentrations of the neurotransmitter to circulate in the body.

-Using a similar mechanism, CBD interacts with the TRPV1 receptors by tapping to their sites and blocking signals responsible for pain perception.
+Using a similar mechanism, CBD interacts with the TRPV1 receptors by tapping into their sites and blocking signals responsible for pain perception.
 CBD may also affect the nuclear receptor PPAR-gamma, which regulates glucose metabolism and the storage of fatty acids.

 The above interactions seem promising in terms of managing addiction and withdrawal symptoms, but before we elaborate on that, let’s answer the title question.